College Football Playoff rankings predictions: Top 25 projections for Week 12 | NCAA.com

-Week 11 is done.
-Now let's have fun and think about how the second College Football Playoff rankings could look.
-Below, I predict how the second CFP rankings might be by projecting the Top 25 for Week 12.
+It's time for College Football Playoff rankings predictions.
+Below, I project how the second CFP rankings might be for Week 12 before they're announced at 7 p.m.
+ET on Tuesday, Nov.
+12.

 College Football Playoff rankings predictions: Top 25 projections for Week 12

 NOTE: This is how I think the committee could rank the teams on Tuesday, Nov.
-12. Click or tap here for the actual rankings.
+12. Click or tap here for the actual rankings as they're revealed.

-- LSU (9-0): With the Tigers winning at Alabama, LSU might get a look from the committee to jump Ohio State for No. 1.
+- LSU (9-0): With the Tigers winning at Alabama, LSU might get a look from the committee to jump Ohio State for the No. 1 spot.
 It's going to be a good debate, with strong cases on both sides.

 - Clemson (10-0): With Wake Forest losing to Virginia Tech, the Tigers might not play another ranked team until the bowl games (or CFP semifinals).

 - Georgia (8-1): The Bulldogs hope to be the top-ranked 1-loss team after a good showing against Missouri.
 But Alabama could be just ahead for now.
-This is another big question.
+This is another big question for Tuesday.

-- Oregon (8-1): The Ducks didn't play in Week 11 but are back in action on Nov.
-16 against Arizona.
+- Oregon (8-1): The Ducks were off in Week 11 but play Nov.
+16 against struggling Arizona.
 They're another member of the 1-loss club hoping to eventually finish in the Top 4.

 - Utah (8-1): The other top Pac-12 playoff contender was also off in Week 11.
 The Utes play improving UCLA in Week 12.

 - Oklahoma (8-1): The Sooners will need to jump ahead of the other 1-loss contenders in order to have a chance to make the CFP.
-They've done that before and can do that again, but the defense needs work.
+They've done that before and can do that again, but the defense needs to show improvement.

-- Penn State (8-1): Now Penn State drops into the 1-loss pack.
-Ohio State is coming up soon.
-PSU will have to win out.
+- Penn State (8-1): Now Penn State drops into the 1-loss pack and gets 7-2 Indiana with Ohio State coming up soon.
+PSU will now have to win out.

 - Baylor (9-0): Whew.
 The Bears survive TCU in 3OT, but Oklahoma (and College GameDay) is waiting in Week 12.
 Get ready.